Btsan/CheckersBot/README.md

   <li>Reinforcement learning</li>
 </ul>

-Manual readjustment of heuristics could take a long time and I wouldn't claim to have the checkers expertise to do so confidently.
+Manual readjustment of heuristics would be easier if I were a checkers expert.
+I'm not.

-Policy searching algorithms ~~could~~ very likely would take a long time and there might not be enough search dimensions to find a decent gameplay policy.
+Policy searching algorithms might not have enough dimensions to find a decent gameplay policy in.

-Thus, I chose reinforcement learning, in which I would just have the model learn to beat itself, repeatedly improving.
-The implemented algorithm uses *epsilon-greedy exploration* and rewards the agent for winning and lightly punishes drawing.
+Thus, I chose reinforcement learning.
+The implemented algorithm uses *epsilon-greedy exploration* and rewards actions that lead to a win.
+Very simple to conceive and implement.

 ## Result

-Interestingly, while my heuristic labels were crafted with a cautious checkers agent in mind, the reinforcment learning program created a more aggressive agent, suggesting that my it's bad to be over cautious.
+Interestingly, while my heuristic labels were crafted with a cautious checkers agent in mind, the reinforcment learning program created a more aggressive agent, suggesting that it's bad to be over cautious.

 Even so, the reinforcement learning agent could not play very well against ~~me~~ humans, so the [demo](https://Btsan.github.io/CheckersBot/) uses a hard-coded *look-ahead decision algorithm*.
 This is just a duct tape fix and can be improved...